Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Hybrid Risk-Mitigating Architectural Search (HRMAS)

 \subsection{Hybrid Risk-Mitigating Architectural Search Framework}

 In HRMAS, all recurrent connections are categorized into three types: inhibitory, excitatory, and non-existence.
-An inhibitory connection has a negative weight and is fixed without training in our current implementation.
+An inhibitory connection has a negative weight and is fixed without training in our current implementation, similar to the approach described in \citep{zhang2020skip, zhang2021spiking}.
 The weight of an excitatory connection is positive and trained by a backpropagation (BP) method.
-HRMAS is an alternating two-step optimization process hybridizing architectural optimization with intrinsic plasticity (IP).
+HRMAS is an alternating two-step optimization process, hybridizing architectural optimization with intrinsic plasticity (IP).
 The first step of each HRMAS optimization iteration optimizes the topology of the motif and inter-motif connectivity in SC-ML and the corresponding synaptic weights hierarchically.
-Specially, the optimal number of neurons in the motif is optimized over a finite set of motif sizes.
+Specifically, the optimal number of neurons in the motif is optimized over a finite set of motif sizes.
 All possible intra-motif connections are considered and the type of each connection is optimized, which may lead to a sparser connectivity if the connection types of certain synapses are determined to be ``non-existence".
-At the inter-motif level, a sparse motif-to-motif connectivity constraint is imposed, e.g., neurons in one motif are only allowed to be wired up with the corresponding neurons in the neighboring motifs.
+At the inter-motif level, a sparse motif-to-motif connectivity constraint is imposed: neurons in one motif are only allowed to be wired up with the corresponding neurons in the neighboring motifs.
 Inter-motif connections also fall under one of the three types.
 Hence, a greater level of sparsity is produced with the emergence of connections of type ``non-existence".
-Strategies like this reduce the complexity of the network and its optimization.
 The second step in each HRMAS iteration executes an unsupervised IP rule to stabilize the network function and mitigate potential risks caused by architectural changes.

 Figure~\ref{fig:arch_optim} illustrates the incremental optimization strategy we adopt for the architectural parameters.
-Using the two-step optimization detailed later, initially all architectural parameters including motif size and connectivity are optimized.
+Using the two-step optimization, initially all architectural parameters including motif size and connectivity are optimized.
 After several training iterations, we choose the optimal motif size from a set of discrete options.
-As this most critical architectural parameter is set, we continue to optimize the remaining architectural parameters defining connectivity, allowing fine-turning of performance based on the chosen motif size.
+As the most critical architectural parameter is set, we continue to optimize the remaining architectural parameters defining connectivity, allowing fine-tuning of performance based on the chosen motif size.